Cybersecurity Blog

 Key documents to maintain include:

-Having comprehensive documentation also makes future CMMC audits and renewals more efficient, further reducing long-term costs.
+Having complete documentation also makes future CMMC audits and renewals more efficient, further reducing long-term costs.

 Partnering with a CMMC-compliant managed service provider (MSP) can significantly cut compliance costs by outsourcing security monitoring, compliance controls, and policy enforcement.